aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Complete an email series-C-04-M-05-README.md

 ---

-### Step 3 — Newsletter (Body Text)
+### Step 3 - Newsletter (Body Text)
 **Body Copy:**
-Meet For All—the collection that brings our signature style to your home at an affordable price.
+Meet For All-the collection that brings our signature style to your home at an affordable price.
 You get the same quality craftsmanship our pieces are known for, now designed to fit your budget.
 Create a classic look that lasts, without compromising on materials.
 Explore versatile pieces for every room, from dining to lounge.
 Enjoy tips, inspiration, and exclusive perks as a subscriber.
 You’ll save on what you love and feel great about every purchase.

 - Highlights **craftsmanship, affordability, classic style**.
 - Conversational, benefits-driven tone in under 90 words.